 - Polynomial Functions: A polynomial function consists of terms with non-negative integer exponents.
 Polynomials can be even (only even powers of x), odd (only odd powers of x), or neither.

 - Trigonometric Functions: Trigonometric functions exhibit distinct symmetry properties.
-For example, cosine (cos(x)) is an even function, while sine (sin(x)) is an odd function.
+As an example, cosine (cos(x)) is an even function, while sine (sin(x)) is an odd function.

 - Composite Functions: The composition of functions can also be analyzed for evenness or oddness.
-For example, the composition of two even functions is even, the composition of two odd functions is odd, and the composition of an even and an odd function is even.
+Here's one way to look at it: the composition of two even functions is even, the composition of two odd functions is odd, and the composition of an even and an odd function is even.

 - Power Series: Many functions can be represented as power series, which are infinite sums of terms involving powers of x.
 The symmetry properties of the function can often be determined from its power series representation.